scoheb/tektor/README.md

 ### File Detection Logic

-The action uses intelligent file detection:

-1. **Changed files only** (default for PRs): Detects files modified in the pull request
+The action processes files in the following order:

+1. **Explicit file list**: When `files` input is provided, only those files are validated
+2. **Changed files**: When `changed-files` input is provided (from tj-actions/changed-files), those files are validated
-2. **Tekton resource detection**: Automatically identifies files containing `apiVersion: tekton.dev`
+3. **Tekton resource detection**: Automatically identifies files containing `apiVersion: tekton.dev`
-3. **Pattern matching**: Uses glob patterns to include/exclude files
+4. **Pattern filtering**: Uses exclude patterns to filter out unwanted files

-4. **Explicit file list**: Override automatic detection with specific files
+**Note:** Either `files` or `changed-files` input must be provided.
+The action requires tj-actions/changed-files to detect which files to validate.

 ### Error Handling